onecrayon/VPWebsiteTemplate/README.markdown

 * Converts shortcuts using the format `` `command H` `` into special HTML (for easier styling as opposed to plain code blocks)
 * Fixes paragraphs wrapping `<aside>` elements (since Markdown doesn't support HTML5 very well)

-And of course if it doesn't do something that you want/need, you can always expand the capabilities by writing a bit of JavaScript.
+And of course if the template doesn't do something that you want/need, you can always expand the capabilities by writing a bit of JavaScript.

+## Changelog

+**v1.0**

+* Initial public release for VP5 beta
+* Central configuration variables
+* Automatic URL-friendly page names
+* Automatic breadcrumbs using page tags
+* And lots more!

 ## License